-- Reduced I/O impact on the root dbspace, production dbspaces, or operating-system files - Use of parallel sorts into the temporary files (to process query clauses such as ORDER BY or GROUP BY, or to sort index keys when you execute CREATE INDEX) when you specify more than one dbspace for temporary tables and PDQ priority is set to greater than 0. - Improved speed with which the database server creates temporary tables when you assign two or more temporary dbspaces on separate disks - Automatic fragmentation of the temporary tables across dbspaces when SELECT....INTO TEMP statements are run
+- Reduced I/O impact on the root dbspace, production dbspaces, or operating-system files - Use of parallel sorts into the temporary files (to process query clauses such as ORDER BY or GROUP BY, or to sort index keys when you execute CREATE INDEX) when you specify more than one dbspace for temporary tables and PDQ priority is set to greater than 0. - Improved speed with which the database server creates temporary tables when you assign two or more temporary dbspaces on separate disks - Use of parallel inserts into the temporary table when PDQ priority is set to greater than 0 and the temporary table is created with one of the following specifications that the following table shows.